 We have offered a rationale for the design methodology and the necessary design parameters of a successful and safe vaccine against SARS-CoV-2.
-It is not included in any of the eight vaccine design routes identified in a recent Nature summary graphic.
-(Callaway, 2020) We have shown in this paper why a comprehensive analysis of the aetiology of the target virus is prerequisite, not optional.
-From the HIV experience, we have illustrated the risks of not so doing.
+It is not included in any of the eight vaccine design routes identified in a recent Nature summary graphic (Callaway, 2020).
+We have shown in this paper why a comprehensive analysis of the aetiology of the target virus is prerequisite, not optional.
+From the HIV experience, we have illustrated the risks of not doing so.

 Next, we explained why, unlike in conventional vaccine design procedures, the choice of adjuvant is not to be seen as an afterthought but as integral from the beginning.
 We have deliberately chosen an adjuvant which has been shown to activate the innate and cell-mediated immune responses which are crucial to the successful presentation of the relevant epitopes.
-We have shown how Biovacc-19 has employed our understanding of the general method of action for infectivity and pathogenicity of the target virus to optimise action and to minimise risk, especially Antibody Dependent Enhancement; and we have presented the Non Human-Like epitopes in the SARS-CoV-2 Spike from which Biovacc-19 has been down-selected.
+We have shown how Biovacc-19 has employed our understanding of the general method of action for infectivity and pathogenicity of the target virus to optimize action and to minimize risk, especially ADE; and we have presented the NHL epitopes in the SARS-CoV-2 spike from which Biovacc-19 has been down-selected.